keyboard2769/nb-kosui/README.md

   with oracle jdk 1.6,
   on mac osx 10.8,
   using processing 2.1 core.
-- currently push and pull enviorenment is apache netbeas ide 11, with oracle open jdk 12, on a chinese rebuilt windows 10 home 1809, using processing 2.0 core.
+- currently push and pull environment is apache netbeans ide 11, with oracle open jdk 12, on a chinese rebuilt windows 10 home 1809, using processing 2.0 core.
-- personnaly i still recommend oracle netbeans ide 8.2. apache 9.x+ wokrs a little bit tissy to me. but anyway
+- personally i still recommend oracle netbeans ide 8.2. apache 9.x+ works a little bit tissy to me. but anyway.

 ---
 ## todo list